aya-abdelaal/Android-Productivity-App/README.md

 ## TODO List

 which can be viewed as categorized or non categorized.
-It utilizes Room to store the items.
+It utilizes Room to store the items in a local database.
+A Flow automatically renews the items as they are updated, deleted, or added.

 ## Monthly planner

 where you can set intentions and goals for your month.
-Preferences DataStore is used here to store the intentions.
+Preferences DataStore is used here to store the intentions as only 2 strings had to be saved.